 Academic courses focus on the essential concepts of the discipline and also explore related concepts.
 Academic courses develop students' knowledge and skills by emphasizing theoretical, abstract applications of the essential concepts of the course and incorporating practical applications as appropriate.
-Academic courses have more student initiated activities and the curriculum is delivered at a quicker pace requiring work outside of the class.
+Academic courses have more student initiated activities and the curriculum is delivered at a quicker pace, requiring work outside of the class.
+PATHWAYS - University, College, Apprenticeship and Direct to Work.